 - If there is any static sparking or you feel an electric shock while using this equipment, stop spraying immediately.
-Do not use the equipment until you identify and correct the problem. - Provide fresh air ventilation to avoid the buildup of flammable fumes from solvents or the fluid being sprayed. - Keep the spray area free of debris, including solvent, rags, and gasoline. - Electrically disconnect all equipment in the spray area. - Extinguish all open flames or pilot lights in the spray area. - Do not smoke in the spray area. - Do not turn on or off any light switch in the spray area while operating or if fumes are present. - Do not operate a gasoline engine in the spray area.
+Do not use the equipment until you identify and correct the problem. - Provide fresh air ventilation to avoid the buildup of flammable fumes from solvents or the fluid being sprayed. - Keep the spray area free of debris, including solvent, rags, and gasoline. - Disconnect all electrical equipment in the spray area. - Extinguish all open flames or pilot lights in the spray area. - Do not smoke in the spray area. - Do not turn on or off any light switch in the spray area while operating or if fumes are present. - Do not operate a gasoline engine in the spray area. - Ground the sprayer to a true earth ground with the ground wire and clamp (supplied). - Use only electrically conductive hoses.